ryanorsinger/programming_the_brain_friendly_way/handout.md

 ### Brain Health

 - Your brain is most likely dehydrated, continually distracted, and sleep deprived.
-These are literally in torture manuals as how to get people to crack.
-Please stop torturing yourself.
+These are established torture techniques used to break people. *Cease torturing yourself!*

 - Stress is both good and bad.
 Too much stress (dis-stress) inhibits cognition and memory formation/retention/retreival.
 Other stress (eustress) lights a fire under your butt and you get things done.
 Lean into the good stress.
 Ghost the bad stress.